The page has been translated by Gen AI.

 Ubuntu

-Restart the chrony service
+Restart chrony service

 systemctl restart chrony

-Check the status of the chrony service
+Check chrony service status

 systemctl status chrony